-and nothing could satisfy him when he reached the town but a visit to that same kind-hearted girl who had forgotten all EARSugo North, all South, in the greater problem Judge Jasse of suffering men.
-He didn't talk about Phillips, of her much, but his associates knew he Hillsboro, Ill., would give up one of his coal-black eyes was a dashing any day for the privilege of possessing and successful her.
-And it didn't seem unreasonable to practicing law- good towns up there, and Major Falkenyer when the burg, who was in command of their forces war broke cut; that is, he was a lawyer, at Tuscumbia, sent over the river and but he wasn't practicing a greal deal, for stationed two companies of men in the he had not yet convinced the public that town, meeting with no sort of opposihe could untangle legal knots equal to tion.
-The Union forces were massed at the dusty, musty old fellows who haunt- Decatur now, and all through the fall ed his chosen court-house.
-But he was the two opposing forces relaxed the rules a live, energetic young man, and when of war a little and traded coffee and the first call for ninety-day men came in tobacco, bread and meat, and such little 1861, Company H, of the Ninth Illinois things as did not give combative aid or Infantry, was commanded by him, and comfort to an enemy.
-Big stories about was as proud of its handsome young cap-Major Falkenburg came up to Colonel tain as he was of his very respectable Phillips's cars from the soldiers who soldiers.
-When the regiment was ortalked about the Johnnies, and there ganized a little strife arose between rival was no evidence wanting that he was a candidates for the command of major, big man where he was known. and while those most favored for that One night in October, as a private in position did not share in the strife or its the North Illinois Mounted Infantry was attendant temper, their respective friends swapping truck with a Confederate, he were almost painfully in earnest.
-Just was informed incidentally that the comat the time when the situation was much mander of the Confederate forces was strained, Captain Phillips got up on a going to get married. cracker box and made one of the best speeches the assembled soldiers had ever
+ed jurist.
+Judge creeping back into Western Alabama.
+Jesse was a practicing law-yer when the burg, who was in command of their forces war broke cut; that is, he was a lawyer, at Tuscumbia, sent over the river and but he wasn't practicing a greal deal, for stationed two companies of men in the he had not yet convinced the public that he could untangle legal knots equal to the dusty, musty old fellows who haunt-Decatur now, and all through the fall ed his chosen court-house.
+But he was the two opposing forces relaxed the rules a live, energetic young man, and when of war a little and traded coffee and the first call for ninety-day men came in 1861, Company H, of the Ninth Illinois things as did not give combative aid or Infantry, was commanded by him, and comfort to an enemy.
+Big stories about was as proud of its handsome young cap- Major Falkenburg came up to Colonel tain as he was of his very respectable Phillips's ears from the soldiers who soldiers.
+When the regiment was or- talked about the Johnnies, and there Major Falkenburg, bearing a great basganized a little strife arose between rival was no evidence wanting that he was a ket with about two bushels of wedding big man where he was known.

+One night in October, as a private in position did not share in the strife or its | the North Illinois Mounted Infantry was attendant temper, their respective friends | swapping truck with a Confederate, he were almost painfully in carnest.
+Just was informed incidentally that the com-at the time when the situation was much mander of the Confederate forces was ence.
+She's a regular stanner.
+No nuther such a woman in all Alabama," said the admiring Johnny.